julienhmmt/homelab/README.md

 This repository is intended to be used into my homelab.
 It is an automatisation of things as most as possible and create a Kubernetes cluster.
 Goals are multiple:

-- learn and use terraform
+- learn and use terraform/opentofu into my Proxmox hosts
-- learn and use ansible
+- learn and use ansible to configure roles and settings in VM and CT
-- learn and use kubernetes (rke2)
+- learn and use kubernetes to deploy many containerized apps

 ## Architecture